 Eat Healthy Fats

 Your body needs fat in order to function properly, but the University of Rochester encourages women hoping to conceive to avoid all trans fats and stick with healthy, natural fats, like olive oil or coconut oil.
 They explain that there is a link between eating trans fats and ovulatory dysfunction.
 Even eating as little as 4 grams of trans fats per day seems to cause an increased risk of infertility, so make sure to read those labels before you snack.

 Increase your Dark Leafy Greens

 The University of Washington suggests that increasing your intake of folic acid and iron could mean a lower risk of infertility.
-Dark, leafy greens like spinach and kale offer you a powerful combo of folic acid and iron, so make sure to green up your meals with large side salads from now on.
+Dark, leafy greens like spinach and kale offer you a powerful combo of folic acid and iron eating these along with a daily prenatal vitamin will give you the nutrients you need.

 Looking for even more help to conceive?
 Try these top 10 tips to boost your chances of getting pregnant.